How to Invest in Cryptocurrency for Beginners

 We have multi-level safety precautions and an experienced investment team with backgrounds in top banks, financial firms and fintech to minimise the risk of investing in crypto while ensuring the highest potential returns.
 Before choosing a project to invest in, the team evaluates it based on a set of qualitative and quantitative criteria, mapping yield curves based on the target investment pool reflecting the possible rates we can achieve.
 If you’re interested to learn more about Cabital’s investment strategy, you can check out our blog post around how crypto investment in Cabital works.

 Cabital works perfectly as a one-stop solution for those who want to experiment with or add crypto investments into their portfolio.
 It’s easy to invest with Cabital.
-With no minimum sum, you can earn 12% APY by investing a small amount of USDT into Cabital’s 7-Day Fixed Savings plan.
+With no minimum sum, you can earn leading interests rates by investing a small amount of USDT into Cabital’s 30-Day Fixed Savings plan.

 This article has been prepared by Cabital Fintech (LT) UAB (the “Company”) and is general background information about some of the Company’s activities at the date of this presentation.